nvibert/ML-Tutorial/README.md

 - docker
 - kubectl
 - a K8S cluster
-    - You can simply create one using (kind)[https://kind.sigs.k8s.io/].
+    - You can simply create one using [kind](https://kind.sigs.k8s.io/).
 - Set up LoadBalancer
-    - You can use LoadBalancer in kind cluster by (MetalLB)[https://kind.sigs.k8s.io/docs/user/loadbalancer/].
+    - You can use LoadBalancer in kind cluster by [MetalLB](https://kind.sigs.k8s.io/docs/user/loadbalancer/).

 ## Training
-The code is mainly refer to https://github.com/pytorch/examples/tree/main/mnist.
+The code is mainly refer to [PyTorch Examples](https://github.com/pytorch/examples/tree/main/mnist).
 - build the image & load it into the K8S cluster
     ```
     cd training